Last Updated on 2nd August 2022 by Sophie Nadeau

 And you’ll certainly want to head to the bar (or just the viewing platform), because from here you can enjoy spectacular views of iconic Prague attractions such as the Charles Bridge and Prague Castle.
 Book your dinner reservation here.

 If you’re looking for something a little lighter, then you can simply buy a drink, head out onto the balcony, and enjoy one of the best panoramic views the city has to offer.
+For even more Prague inspiration, be sure to check out our guide for one day in Prague.

 Finally, for those who are seeking a little luxury while in the city, and for those who want a truly unique place to stay, the recently opened 21 room accommodation, the Prague Dancing House Hotel, offers all of the amenities you would expect of a four-star hotel.
 Free WiFi, bar, a good breakfast, fantastic ratings, and much more: find all the details- and extra photos- for the Prague Dancing House Hotel here!